 Did you know that more than 90% of office costs are from employee salaries?
-So, it’s really important not only for you to feel comfortable, but it’s in the best interest of your organization for your air quality to be good.
-There is really no good reason for anyone to feel uncomfortable at the office.
+It’s really important for employees to be comfortable, both physically and mentally, in the office so they can accomplish their best work.
+It’s in the best interest of your organization for your air quality to be healthy for both employee comfort and employee productivity.

 A study from the University of Denmark and published at NIH says, “It has now been shown beyond reasonable doubt that poor indoor air quality in buildings can decrease productivity in addition to causing visitors to express dissatisfaction.
 The size of the effect on most aspects of office work performance appears to be as high as 6-9%, the higher value being obtained in field validation studies.”